 - Temporary or permanent physical pain and discomfort

-- Loss of consortium or the inability to continue having a physical relationship with your partner
+- Loss of consortium or the inability to continue having a physical relationship with your partner (in wrongful death cases)

 - The emotional or psychological impact that affects your quality of life either temporarily or permanently